Innovation-Information-Initiative/Open-Innovation-Dataset-Index/app/index/_collections/validation.md

 (please correct if published!)

 * **[Patent Scope and Examiner Toughness]**(https://iiindex.org/datasets/patent_scope_toughness.html) -- Kuhn and Thompson collaborate with seven patent attorneys who complete a questionnaire on the scope of a patent (140 total) relative to other patents in the same area.
 Described in [this paper](https://ssrn.com/abstract=2977273).
+* **[Artificial Intelligence Patent Dataset]**(https://iiindex.org/datasets/ai_patent_dataset.html) -- Giczy, Pairolero and Toole used a group of four USPTO patent examiners specialized in AI to assess whether the patent document contained one of eight AI components, reviewing 1600 documents total.

 ### Tools for constructing validation datasets